CSStickyHeaderFlowLayout/CSStickyHeaderFlowLayout/README.md

 - Xcode 5
 - iOS 7 (I haven't really test on iOS 6 but it should work if you're using iOS 6 compatible Storyboard)

-## Installation

-CSStickyHeaderFlowLayout is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:

-    pod "CSStickyHeaderFlowLayout"

-Alternatively, you can just drag the files from `CSStickyHeaderFlowLayout / Classes` into your own project.

 ## Author